mostlypanda/AR256_Demon_killers/README.md

 # Our End Users

-**Farmers**
+**Farmers:**

-   -They can easily get an idea when to sell their surplus at what rate.
+   *They can easily get an idea when to sell their surplus at what rate.

-   -What would be their net price including all taxes and transportation cost in some other city or state
+   *What would be their net price including all taxes and transportation cost in some other city or state

-**Industrialists**
+**Industrialists:**

-   -Easily compute their net profit
+   *Easily compute their net profit

-   -Develop their marketing strategy for the next commercial year i.e. when and from where to buy their raw materials.
+   *Develop their marketing strategy for the next commercial year i.e. when and from where to buy their raw materials.

 # How our model is working